mayank311996/cheatsheets/customs/CV/car_make_model/car_make_model_fastai_resnet/deployment_AWS_Lambda_API/README.md

 - So, now implementing as `requirements.txt` way
 - This will not work as well because size of dependencies will be too large
 - So we will follow this [way](https://github.com/mayank311996/cheatsheets/tree/master/courses/Udemy/course2/4_deploy_cv_model)
+- Even this is still large and more than 500MB.
+Need to check for some other way.

 ## Resources